 [Feel free to share… no need to ask, thanks.]

-Medical use of aromatherapy is completely prohibited or restricted in many the United States.
-Beware of anyone telling you that they are simply practicing the French method of aromatherapy when they suggest internal usage of essential oils.
+The FDA and FTC do not allow medical use or advertising of aromatherapy in the United States.
+Beware of anyone with no training who tells you that they are simply practicing the French method of aromatherapy when they suggest internal usage of essential oils.
 The French field of Aromamedicine is extremely scientific and includes thorough assessment by qualified practitioners using an aromatogram.

 An aromatogram is a test used to determine the antibacterial activity of an essential oil against a pathogenic sample from an infected patient and put in multiple petri dishes.
 The center of each petri dish contains a disk of filter paper saturated with a different essential oil.
 The diameter of the clear zone, where no bacteria is able to grow, determines the efficacy of each essential oil against the pathogen.
 Based on the results a combination of essential oils may encapsulated and prescribed for treatment by medically qualified doctors with relevant training.
 That is a far cry from your neighbor telling you to just drink essential oils or put them in a capsule without any knowledge of your medical history or any training in medical aromatherapy.

 It is also important to hear that not every French doctor has the training to practice Aromamedicine and absolutely no American doctors have the relevant training, even if they have joined a multi-level company and are selling essential oils using the credibility of the medical degree as a sales tool.

 Multi-level companies have changed the dialogue about aromatherapy.
 Many a blog post , social media newsfeed, family dinner and friends gathering have blown up into a level of animosity that was previously nonexistent in the aromatherapy world.
 The comments alone on my blog post, Warnings dōTERRA & Young Living Won’t Tell You, are a classic example of the raging debate.